BrunoMoureau/XamarinTemplate/docs/home.md

-# Welcome to Xamarin.Template!
+# Welcome to Xamarin.Template
-Hi !
 I wanted to share some of my knowledge about Xamarin.Forms.

 The goal of this repository is to give some best practices for your next Xamarin.Forms project.
-I hope you will find some parts useful and learn something from them !
+I hope you will find some parts useful and learn something from them.

-## Architecture
+## Project structure
-Besides Xamarin.Forms projects, the solution contains some other projects :
+Besides Xamarin.Forms projects, the solution contains some other ones:
  -  **Xamarin.Basics** : provides a set of interfaces and tools to use inside your app.
- -  **Xamarin.Abstractions** : contains some business interfaces and domain objects.
+ -  **Xamarin.Abstractions** : contains some interfaces and objects.
- -  **Xamarin.Api** : contains HTTP logics to communicate with a backend server.
+ -  **Xamarin.Api** : contains HTTP calls to communicate with a backend server.

-Let's dive into the features!

 ## Features
 - API Calls & Retry Policies